rwynn/gtm/README.md

 		fmt.Println("direct reads are done")
 	}()

+### Sharded Clusters ###

+gtm has support for sharded MongoDB clusters.
+You will want to start with a connection to the MongoDBconfig server to get the list of available shards.

+    // assuming the config server for a sharded cluster is running locally on port 27018 configSession, err = mgo.Dial("127.0.0.1:27018")
+    if err != nil {
+        panic(err)
+    }
+    // get the list of shard servers shardInfos := gtm.GetShards(configSession)

+for each shard you will create a session and append it to a slice of sessions

+    var shardSessions []*mgo.Session
+    // add each shard server to the sync list for _, shardInfo := range shardInfos {
+        log.Printf("Adding shard found at %s\n", shardInfo.GetURL())
+        shardURL := shardInfo.GetURL()
+        shard, err := mgo.Dial(shardURL)
+        if err != nil {
+            panic(err)
+        }
+        shardSessions = append(shardSessions, shard)
+    }

+finally you will want to start a multi context.
+The multi context behaves just like a single context except that it tails multiple shard servers and coalesces the events to a single output channel

+	multiCtx := gtm.StartMulti(shardSessions, nil)

+after you have created the multi context for all the shards you can handle new shards being added to the cluster at some later time by adding a listener.
+You will want to add this listener before you enter a loop to read events from the multi context.

+	insertHandler := func(shardInfo *gtm.ShardInfo) (*mgo.Session, error) {
+		log.Printf("Adding shard found at %s\n", shardInfo.GetURL())
+        shardURL := shardInfo.GetURL()
+        return mgo.Dial(shardURL)
+	}

+    multiCtx.AddShardListener(configSession, nil, insertHandler)

 ### Advanced ###

 You may want to distribute event handling between a set of worker processes on different machines.